redstrate/Kawari/USAGE.md

 * `!finishevent`: Forcefully finishes the current event, useful if the script has an error and you're stuck talking to something.
 * `!item <name>`: Gives you an item matching by name.
 * `!inspect`: Prints info about the player.
+* `!completeallquests`: Completes every quest in the game, useful for accessing stuff gated behind quest completion.

 ### GM commands